magabrielaa/magabrielaa/README.md

 - Mobile App Development with Swift and Kotlin
 - Data Visualization (D3.js)

+## Note
+_To adhere to academic integrity regulations and honor professors' intellectual property, school assignment repositories are kept private.
+Upon request, the code can be shared with potential employers_

 ## How to reach me

 Feel free to contact me through [Linkedin](https://www.linkedin.com/in/mariagabrielaayala/) or email: ayala.mariagabriela@gmail.com